 It's no secret that the Boost program alumni have a way of sticking around long after they enter college.
 They return to the Boost program, this time as mentors for the current high-school participants.
 Why would these busy college students and business professionals want to do so?
 We asked our Boost graduates to share their thoughts about their mentoring experiences.

 "Participating in the Boost program as a mentor has given me the opportunity to be a part of something bigger than myself.
 When I was approached two years ago to join the program, I was a little hesitant at first because I didn't think I could commit the time.
 As I think back to that moment, I cannot believe that I almost let the opportunity pass me by.
 Working with middle and high school students on valuable life and business skills has allowed me to make a small difference in their lives, but it's much more than just a simple one-way exchange: these students have enriched my life in so many ways, teaching me how to become a more appreciative, supportive, and understanding person."

 Former mentor and RISE@YEAH Founder

 "The community that I live in is one with few opportunities to see the world.
-YEAH gives us the tools we need to be successful.
+Boost gives us the tools we need to be successful.
 It opens our eyes to the real world.
 It helps us grow socially, academically and transforms us into better, more experienced people."